cfe-lab/Kive/cluster-setup/README.md

 ## Deployment to Octomore

-This procedure, as of November 29, 2023, looks like the following.
+This procedure, as of December 12, 2023, looks like the following.

 ### Before you wipe the old machine